Fluorescent Lamp and Working Principle of Fluorescent Lamp

 - At that full voltage first the glow discharge is established in the starter.
 This is because the electrodes gap in the neon bulb of starter is much lesser than that of inside the fluorescent lamp.

-- As voltage gets reduced due to the current causes a voltage drop across the inductor, the strip cools and breaks away from the fixed contact.
+- As voltage gets reduced due to the current, causing a voltage drop across the inductor, the strip cools and breaks away from the fixed contact.
 At that moment a large L di/dt voltage surge comes across the inductor at the time of breaking.

 - This high valued surge comes across the tube light electrodes and strike penning mixture (mixture argon gas and mercury vapor).